Psalm 34 – Praise from the Cave

 · And your lips from speaking deceit: David taught them that a particular form of evil to avoid is that of lying and deceit.

-· Depart from evil and do good: David spoke to his men about simply directing the life away from evil and to do good.
+· Depart from evil and do good: David spoke to his men about simply directing the life away from evil and toward good.

 c.
-And loves many days, that he may see good: David’s instruction of his men at Adullam cave was very much in light of the Old Covenant, by which he and the rest of Israel related to God.
-Under the New Covenant God’s blessing is in Jesus Christ and received by faith, not by our own obedience.
+And loves many days, that he may see good: David’s instruction of his men at the cave at Adullam was very much in light of the Old Covenant, by which he and the rest of Israel related to God.
+Under the New Covenant, God’s blessing is in Jesus Christ and received by faith, not only by our own obedience.

 i.
 “To teach men how to live and how to die, is the aim of all useful religious instruction.
 The rewards of virtue are the baits with which the young are to be drawn to morality.
 While we teach piety to God we should also dwell much upon morality towards man.”
 (Spurgeon)